 Along the same lines, a 2018 preliminary study by Han et al. discovered that allulose intake may be linked to a lower body fat percentage, reduced body fat mass, and overall lower BMI (source).

 In addition, a recent study by Chen et al. in rats found improved blood lipid profiles and increased antioxidant activity after four weeks of allulose supplementation (source).
 Further research is needed to conclude these additional benefits in human consumption.

-Is there any reason not to use allulose?
+Is there any reason not to use allulose on a keto diet?